fr0stydev/GP/README.md

 Ideally, this tool will scan for webapp's application and if a version is successfully detected it will perform a scan to check for existing exploits as well as give information on the exploit.

+## Recommendation

+This program works best with ParrotOS or Kali Linux
+Using other OS will require you to install SearchSploit

 ## Requirements

 1. Nodejs <14.0.0
 2. Python3
+3. Searchsploit

 ## How to Use